ochiwar/quarto-learning/README.md

 # Quarto-Learning
-Files and documents for learning Quarto
+Files and documents for learning Quarto.

+Trying to learn from various *Youtube* sources.